 The years to come are sure to witness more improvements as Granite Hill continues to make history and memories for both owners and guests alike.
 And, by the way, they still farm on a portion of the property, just like every owner since the 1730’s.

 Your hosts at Granite Hill Camping Resort are Cyndie and Rich Winkelmann.
 Cyndie and Rich are both Gettysburg natives, having been raised in town and matriculated through the local school system.
 Cyndie attended Franklin & Marshall College where she majored in Accounting and minored Art.
 Rich attended Swarthmore College and Gettysburg College where he majored in Environmental Science.
 Prior to purchasing Granite Hill in 2002 Cyndie worked as a Certified Public Accountant in Lancaster, Philadelphia, and Harrisburg.
 Rich was an Information Technology Specialist for the United States Department of Agriculture in Harrisburg.
 While they rely heavily on their management team for daily operations, Cyndie and Rich are both actively involved in the running of Granite Hill.
 Cyndie oversees the Administrative side of the business while Rich is responsible for Operations & Maintenance.
-Rich is also the promoter of the Gettysburg Bluegrass Festival.
+Rich and Cyndie are also the promoters of the Gettysburg Bluegrass Festival.

 Cyndie and Rich live in Gettysburg with their two daughters.